Beta Blockers vs. Calcium Channel Blockers: A Comprehensive Comparison

 Q: Can I take both a beta blocker and a calcium channel blocker simultaneously?

 A: Yes, it's possible to take both medications concurrently, especially in cases of severe hypertension or other complex cardiovascular conditions.
-However, this decision should always be made by a physician, who will carefully monitor for potential side effects and drug interactions.
+Still, this decision should always be made by a physician, who will carefully monitor for potential side effects and drug interactions.

 Q: Which medication is better for lowering blood pressure?